Scholarships and Fellowships

 Stewart Family Fellow - This scholarship is awarded to a student who needs support for an internship in Washington, DC.

 John S. and Unita Welch Prelaw Scholarship - This scholarship is awarded to a senior majoring in Law and Constitutional Studies who will be attending law school.
 Financial need is a consideration but not a major one.
 Academic attainment is a major consideration, but character, aptitude for legal study, and desire to serve the public and improve the quality of legal services are also influential in the department's decision.
-Although the recipient is usually selected after his or her junior year, the money is awarded in one lump sum after proof of admission to law school is obtained by the department.
+The recipient must be in their final semester.
+The money is awarded in one lump sum to the law school of the students choice.
+Proof of admission to law school must be obtained by the department for distribution of the scholarship.